 With a £5 minimum for deposit this is one of the lowest around and you can fund your account with vouchers up to £770 in each transaction too.
 Another real benefit here is the ability to withdraw if you have a My PaySafeCard account (see later), meaning you don't need to enter any bank details at any stage to withdraw your balance.
 Withdrawals are also set at a minimum £5 and go up to £2000.

-Accurate as of February 2021 from the author’s experience and is subject to change and location.
+From the author’s experience and is subject to change and location.
 Customer eligibility is the bookmaker’s decision.

 What Is PaySafeCard?